jh3899/mentorship-2022/_collections/_mentors/2021-10-20-andrea-eleazar.md

 ### About

-I'm a quiet and adventurous introvert who likes to stay in and play games on my Switch, watch anime while eating mangoes, or decorate my planner; you might also find me on walks catching PokÃ©mon or grabbing boba with friends.
+I'm a quiet and adventurous introvert who likes to stay in and play games on my Switch, watch anime while eating mangoes, or decorate my planner; you might also find me on walks catching Pokemon or grabbing boba with friends.
 I'm studious, passionate about learning, and an orch dork, so school-life balance is a constant work in progress.
 Always in some type of crisis because I'm indecisive and a ~certified overthinker~.
 Though I'm a bit awkward and reserved, I'm pretty chill and enjoy good memes.

 ### Why Do I Want To Be a SASE Mentor?